anderson-aristotle/ruby-objects/README.md

 #### Lab: Creating a 'Shape' Class

 In the `lib/shape.rb` file, use `bin/rake test` to check your work and define a Shape class with the following instance variables:

 - `num_sides` : set during instantiation, read-only.
--   `side_length` : set during instantiation, readable and writeable.
+- `side_length` : set during instantiation, readable and writable.
--   `color` : NOT set during instantiation, readable and writeable.
+- `color` : NOT set during instantiation, readable and writable.

 The initialize method should have the following signature:
 `Shape.new(num_sides, side_length)`